 - The professional backgrounds of Europrojectors can be very diverse.
 These are frequently people who have acquired their first Europlanning skills through involvement in the work of local authorities, university and research institutions, third sector organizations, associations or companies already active in the field; skills then consolidated through a specific course or personal in-depth study.
 Increasingly, the path is reversed, that is, preceded upstream by an in-depth course or pathway;

 - Also the “ way of being a Europrojector ” varies greatly from person to person.
-Some europrojectors are part of the staff of an organization, association, entity or company participating in European projects, others are external consultants or freelancers; Europlanning is a full-time activity for some people, for others one of the aspects of their professional activity; some are experts in a specific subject or subject area, others have the ability to adapt their expertise to more than one area.
+Some EU project designers are part of the staff of an organization, association, entity, or company that participates in EU projects and funding, others are external consultants or freelancers; for some, EU project design is a full-time activity, for others, one of the aspects of their professional activity; some are experts in a specific subject or thematic area, others have the ability to adapt their skills to more than one area.

-This very diverse and articulate sketch is probably one of the reasons why the activity of europlanning is still poorly formalized and standardized, for example in terms of contracting and in labor relations; or whereby the definition of “category” instruments (such as an order or a register of europlanners) is still uncommon and advanced compared to other professional categories.
+This very diverse and articulated identikit is probably one of the reasons why EU projects and funding activity is still poorly formalized and standardized, for example in terms of contracting and in labor relations; or why the definition of “category” tools (such as an order or a register of EU project designers) is still not very widespread and advanced compared to other professional categories.

 By way of illustration, some of the characteristics that Europrojectors share are: